kayrus/gof5/README.md

 ## Requirements

-* application must be executed under privileged root user
+* an application must be executed under a privileged root user

 ## MacOS

-On MacOS run the command below to avoid `cannot be opened because the developer cannot be verified` warning:
+On MacOS run the command below to avoid a `cannot be opened because the developer cannot be verified` warning:

 ```sh
 xattr -d com.apple.quarantine ./path/to/gof5_darwin